Medical Marijuana News

 Gear’sKimberly Kent agreed with the court decision stating, “because this is a health care law, this is a health care issue.
 And issue of compliance should be decided by people like the department of health or the regulatory agencies that oversee physicians and nurse practitioners who choose to participate in the program.”

-Study finds that seventy-six percent of doctors agree to the use of medical marijuana.
+Study finds that seventy-six percent ofagree to the use of .

-The study received responses from 1,446throughout 72 different countries and in 56 different states and provinces in North America.
+The study received responses from 1,446 doctors throughout 72 different countries and in 56 different states and provinces in North America.

 The surveyed doctors were given a hypothetical case about a 68 year old woman with breast cancer that had metastasized (spread) to her chest cavity, lungs and spine.
 The doctors were asked if they would recommend marijuana tot heto help her with her medical symptoms.

-More than seventy-five percent of the North American physicians approved the use ofin the scenario.
+More than seventy-five percent of the North American physicians approved the use of medical marijuana in the scenario.
 About seventy-eight percent of doctors outside North America supported medical marijuana use as well.

 The proposed bill reduces the penalty for possession of up to 4 ounces of marijuana to a civil penalty while increasing fines and taking away the potential for jail time for any amount up to 8 ounces of marijuana.